-- 10. The following section is hereby substituted for section 11 of the principal Act: - "Adjustment of loss of revenue to local authorities and statutory public utility organizations - 11.
-The loss of revenue caused to any local authority or statutory public utility organization by reason of [the provisions of section 8 or 9, or of the Conventions] this Act relating to exemptions from taxation, shall be made good to such authority or organization out of funds provided by Parliament 10 for that purpose.".
+Adjustment of loss of revenue to municipalities and statutory public utility organisations

-Repeal of section 12 of Act 74 of 1989
+11. The loss of revenue caused to any municipality or statutory public utility organisation by reason of this Act relating to exemptions from taxation, must be made good to such municipality or organisation out of funds approved by Parliament for that purpose.

-11. Section 12 of the principal Act is hereby repealed.
+Acquisition, construction, relocation, renovation, replacement, extension or lease of immovable property in Republic

-Amendment of section 14 of Act 74 of 1989, as amended by section 2 of Act 56 of 1992
+- 12. (1) All foreign missions or consular posts, the United Nations and all specialised agencies or organisations referred to in this Act, must submit a written request to the Director-General for acquiring, constructing, relocating, renovating, replacing, extending or leasing immovable property in the Republic in the name of or on behalf of- - (a) the mission or post or its government; - (b) the United Nations; - (c) the specialised agency or organisation in question;

-- 12. Section 14 of the principal Act is hereby amended- - (a) by the substitution for subsection (1) of the following subsection: - "(1) All foreign missions or consular posts, or specialized agencies or organizations [or institutions] referred to in [section 3(4)] this Act, shall submit a written request to the Director-General for acquiring, constructing, relocating, renovating, replacing, extending or leasing immovable property in the Republic in the name of or on behalf of the mission or post or its government, or the specialized agency or organization [or institutions] concerned, or in the name or on behalf of any person referred to in section 3 or 3A, or any representative contemplated in the Vienna [Convention on 25 Diplomatic Relations, 1961, or the Vienna Convention on Consular Relations, 1963] Conventions."; and - (b) by the substitution for subsection (3) of the following subsection: - "(3) No deed of transfer of land shall be registered in accordance with the provisions of the Deeds Registries Act, 1937 (Act No. 47 of 1937), in the 30 name of any such government, mission, post, specialized agency, organization, [institution,] person, or representative unless the Director-General has informed the Registrar of Deeds in writing that the property has been recognized for the use of a chancellery, embassy, legation, office or official residence and that he or she approves of such registration.".
+(d) any person referred to in section 4 or 5; or

-13. The following section is hereby substituted for section 15 of the principal Act:
+- (e) any representative contemplated in the Vienna Convention on Diplomatic Relations, 1961, and the Vienna Convention on Consular Relations, 1963. - (2) Any such request must consist of a narrative and graphic description of, and indicate the reasons for, the proposed acquisition, construction, relocation, renovation, 20 replacement, extension or leasing. - (3) No deed of transfer of land may be registered in accordance with the Deeds Registries Act, 1937 (Act No. 47 of 1937), in the name of any such government, mission or post, the United Nations or any such specialised agency, organisation, person or representative unless the Director-General has informed the Registrar of Deeds in 25 writing that the property has been recognised for the use of an embassy, chancellery, legation, office or official residence and that the Director-General approves of such registration. - (4) Diplomatic missions established in the Republic in accordance with the provisions of the Vienna Convention on Diplomatic Relations, 1961, or other rules of customary 30 international law, must be located in Pretoria or, during sittings of Parliament, in Cape - (5) Despite subsection (4), the Minister may approve that a section of the diplomatic mission may be located elsewhere.

-"Liability insurance requirements
+Liability insurance requirements